howarddo2208/howarddo2208.github.io/content/posts/04-fzf-tmux-session-manager.md

   - fzf
 ---

 Today I wrote a script to quickly search, delete and add new tmux session with the power of `fzf`.

+## The script

 The `--bind` flag of `fzf` took me quite some time to debug because of many escape backslashes I needed to add.

-Here's the script

 ```bash
 #!/bin/bash